 - A two to three page statement of purpose

-This is a 2-3 page essay telling us about yourself and why you are interested in the program, your educational training and experiences working with children and families, your decision to pursue a master’s degree in child and family studies, and your professional goals.
+This is a 2-3 page essay telling us about yourself and why you are interested in the online Child and Family Studies Masters program, your educational training and experiences working with children and families, your decision to pursue a master’s degree in child and family studies, and your professional goals.

-Regular admission to the Graduate School for study in the master of science degree programs in the Department of Child and Family Studies requires acceptable scores on the Graduate Record Examination; a bachelor’s degree from an accredited institution with an overall grade point average (GPA) of at least 3.00 (on a 4.0 scale) and a 3.25 on the last 60 hours of coursework; strong letters of recommendation by professionals qualified to evaluate your potential for success in the graduate program; a strong statement of purpose, and relevant work experience.
+Regular admission to the Graduate School for study in the online Child and Family Studies Masters requires acceptable scores on the Graduate Record Examination; a bachelor’s degree from an accredited institution with an overall grade point average (GPA) of at least 3.00 (on a 4.0 scale) and a 3.25 on the last 60 hours of coursework; strong letters of recommendation by professionals qualified to evaluate your potential for success in the graduate program; a strong statement of purpose, and relevant work experience.

 All application materials are considered collectively to determine an applicant’s strengths and potential areas of concern.
 Our goal is to have a cohort of students who are strong academically but will also provide diverse perspectives to the program.

 Do I need anything special for the program?

 Students for the online Child and Family Studies Masters will need a computer, broadband access to the Internet, and a Web camera and microphone.

 The online Child and Family Studies Masters program is designed for students who work and want to go to school part-time.
 We offer two courses a semester (fall, spring, and summer), with the goal of each student graduating in two years.

 What can I expect when I start taking classes?